San Diego Paternity Lawyers

 Childcare expenses necessary for a parent to work or attend job training is shared equally between the parents under California law, regardless of which parent’s custody the child is in when they spend time with a childcare provider.
-Expenses for a babysitter so one parent can have free time is not shared between the parties.
+Expenses for a babysitter so one parent can have time alone is not shared between the parties.
 Additionally, unreimbursed healthcare expenses such as co-pays, prescription medications for a child, counseling, and orthodontics are all shared equally between the parties under the law.
 The court has to order (absent extreme circumstances) that both parties share these expenses equally.

 Are the costs of pregnancy and childbirth shared between parents in a paternity case?